Listed buildings enrich Scotland’s landscape and chart a great part of our history.

 Listing exclusions in complex buildings can be challenging.
 If we’re unable to access parts of a building, we’ll be unlikely to use an exclusion.
 We need to be aware of the potential for hidden features of interest.

-If you want us to review a listed building, fill out our listing application form [PDF, 278KB].
+If you want us to review a listed building, fill out our designation application form [PDF, 140KB].
 Buildings where development is being considered may take precedence.

-We have more than 47,000 listed building records, and earlier listings may not describe items of interest in detail.
+We have around 47,000 listed building records, and earlier listings may not describe items of interest in detail.
 If a feature isn’t mentioned in the listed building record, that doesn’t mean that it’s excluded from the listing.

 Every listed building record includes: